CSC207-UofT/course-project-time/phase1/design-document.md

 We ensured that code warnings are resolved and documented most of the methods, especially those that are not clear on what they do at first glance.
 We have also documented some classes that we thought needed some explanation of its responsibilities.
-The methods that are not documente were the methods we felt had sufficient explanation in their names, such as getters and setters.
+The methods that are not documented were the methods we felt had sufficient explanation in their names, such as getters and setters.

-## Testing (not completed)
+## Testing

-Are most components of your system tested?
-Are there any components that would be difficult to test due to your design?
-We know time is tight in the project, so it is fine if you don't test everything if your group decides to focus on other aspects of the program, but we want to see evidence of testing.
-A significant portion of your code should be tested to earn full marks for this (run your tests with coverage to check).
+Due to time limitation, not all components are tested.
+However, most of the components are easy to test because we follow the clean architecture closely and ensured that classes are decoupled.
+Many of the classes rely on other classes through interfaces.
+This makes our code easy to test as we can easily create a mock class that implements the interface that the class is using.

-## Refactoring (not completed)
+## Refactoring

 In pull request #36, we have refactored our code so that it follows clean architecture.